 However, several insurance executives told us that while most insurers own an enterprise analytics application, they lack data science capacity and/or an L&A-specific analytics capability to derive relevant insights from the data that could improve their business performance.
 They also found it challenging to aggregate data from different sources into a standardized and efficient data model.
 According to our survey, L&A executives ranked improved profitability and gaining insight into customer behavior to improve the customer experience as two of the top opportunities they were looking for from their data.

 That’s when a light bulb went on.
-We coupled Accenture’s extensive data science expertise with its L&A experience to build a data analytics solution for its Accenture Life Insurance & Annuity Platform (ALIP).
+We coupled Accenture’s extensive data science expertise with its L&A experience to build a data analytics solution for life and annuity carriers.
 The framework is designed around four key L&A domains:

 - New business and underwriting